 First steps are scary.
-But all you have to do is take one step at a time and your confidence will build as you start your travel writing journey.
+But all you have to do is take one step at a time.
+Do this and your confidence will build as you start your travel writing journey.

 When aspiring writers sit down at my workshops, or sign up for my coaching and mentoring program, I fully understand the self-doubts they’re feeling.
 But at least they’re getting to the start line and taking those first steps.